temporalio/documentation/blog/2020-10-23-the-making-of-new-user-sdk-tutorials.md

 <img class="docs-image-centered docs-image-max-width-20" src={require('../static/img/docs/hiker.png').default} />

-In terms of our documentation, it’s no secret that we were facing a number of challenges.
+&nbsp;&nbsp; In terms of our documentation, it’s no secret that we were facing a number of challenges.
 To start, product documentation is typically offered a secondary level of prioritization; Faced with limited resources, as long as the product ships with some minimal viable information and access to product experts who can answer questions, then at least most advanced users can get it going.
 So, documentation tends to lag behind in fully describing a product’s capability and feature set, which held true for Temporal.

 Another challenge we were facing is that our docs started as a copy of the docs from Temporal’s predecessor, Cadence, and since the fork, there have been many core changes to the system, terminology, and SDKs.
 Many of these changes had yet to be propagated throughout the docs as well, so not only was there missing information, but some of it was just wrong.